jgabriel98/spotifypiHome/README.md

 In your setup, you can have only one _Server node_, since it will be an interface beetween the user and the other nodes, acting as a **music playback device for the user** (spotify, airplay or bluetooth) and as an **syncrhonized audio stream source for the client nodes**.

-To install and configure the server node, run the `setup.sh` script with sudo permissions from the device you wish to be the server.
+To install and configure the server node, run the `serverInstall.sh` script with sudo permissions from the device you wish to be the server.

 #### Flags